diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us013/01.requirements-engineering/Readme.md

-# US005 - Generate a Team Proposal
+# US013 - Algorithm that returns routes to be opened

 ## 1. Requirements Engineering